luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Twesten wrote 28/9: there is no reason 'to place any hope in the middle states'; the conference is directed exclusively against Prussia; 'we would prefer anything as an alternative to a defeat of the Prussian state.
 We do this in the interests not only of Prussia but also of Germany, since we are strengthened by recent events in the conviction that no other power can do anything for Germany but Prussia.'

-The liberal movement had been 'split apart by the Schleswig-Holstein question' (OP, p276).
+**The liberal movement had been 'split apart by the Schleswig-Holstein question' (OP, p276).**

 **7 October** Chotek to Mensdorff: 'the more intelligent majority of the Prussian people' now support Bismarck's policy.
 20 November: 'in the domestic question Count Bismarck is constantly gaining ground'.

-**18 October** Palmerston died, Russell became PM.
+**18 October** **Palmerston died, Russell became PM**.
 Clarendon Foreign Secretary, Gladstone Chancellor and Leader of the Commons.

 Clarendon was charming and suave, Russell blunt.
 Clarendon was 'an aristocrat whose familiarity with the Continent made him at least as cosmopolitan as he was patriotic' (Millman).
 Clarendon's 'high place in society have made some people forget that his views were seldom original and not seldom diffusely or imprudently expressed' (H Temperley, 1932).
 Victoria's dislike of Clarendon 'so pronounced in 1868, was evident in 1865' (Millman).
 In October she wrote to the King of Belgium that 'I don't quite trust him.'
 In March 1866 she wrote to the Crown Princess of Prussia that he was 'most disagreeable & unmanageable'.
 The Queen and Russell were 'more disposed to action than Clarendon' but all three were agreed that 'the disgrace of 1864, the opprobrium of promising more than was delivered, should not be repeated' (Millman, p6-7).

 When the crisis with Austria flared up in 1866, Russell (PM) and Clarendon (Foreign Secretary) both wanted to see Prussia beaten and thought she would be.
 They made clear Britain would stay out even if France wanted to intervene.
 Clarendon: we will not 'use the language of menace wh. might entail the necessity of action'.

-## The FO 'favoured strict non-interference' (Otte).
+The FO 'favoured strict non-interference' (Otte).
 The FO was more worried about French adventurism and Napoleon's untrustworthiness.
 Hammond called him 'the devil's own child' (5 July 1866) and Cowley said that Napoleon thought 'no promise, however securely made, is binding under altered circumstances' (20 September 1866).
 However, the FO also assumed that France would continue to be generally supportive of Britain's desire to keep Turkey going given Russia would reap all the rewards of a Turkish collapse.
 The FO was contemptuous of Austria: 'they are in the haziest of hazes, & it is not in the Austrian character to see the way through the fog' (Hammond, 25 October 1865).
 Morier and others underestimated Bismarck and overestimated the strength of Prussian liberalism.
-(Hammond thought in 1864 that the Prussian army was clearly inferior to the French.)
-Napier wrote to Russell (14 October 1865) that Bismarck's 'strange and transitory notions and speeches' may be 'heard with amazement'.
+(Hammond thought in 1864 that the Prussian army was clearly inferior to the French.) **Napier wrote to Russell (14 October 1865) that Bismarck's 'strange and transitory notions and speeches' may be 'heard with amazement'but 'will probably leave not a trace behind.'**

-## but 'will probably leave not a trace behind.'
-26 October Cowley wrote to Russell saying Russell had left his post 'with not a question of importance to solve'.
-(Cf. Otte p.31ff) Mosse: with Clarendon in post, England and Russia were likely to be passive spectators and 'the ring was cleared for Bismarck, Esterhazy and Napoleon'.
+**26 October** Cowley wrote to Russell saying Russell had left his post 'with not a question of importance to solve'.
+(Cf. Otte p.31ff)

+Mosse: with Clarendon in post, England and Russia were likely to be passive spectators and 'the ring was cleared for Bismarck, Esterhazy and Napoleon'.
 (Mosse stresses Esterhazy's role more than others.)

-21 October Manteuffel had been talking to Austrians including Gablenz about possible deals.
+**21 October** Manteuffel had been talking to Austrians including Gablenz about possible deals.
 On 21/10 he suggested giving Austria some land in return for the duchies and maintaining the conservative alliance.

-31 October Gablenz-Mensdorff: 'Hardly a day goes by that [Manteuffel] doesn't turn to me with some petty trouble, and though I've so far parried them with the best form, yet I foresee clearly that my position here is not tenable for long.'
-Early November (Clark) Mensdorff sent Count Wimpffen to London to talk to Russell privately and bring a closer entente.
+**31 October** Gablenz-Mensdorff: 'Hardly a day goes by that [Manteuffel] doesn't turn to me with some petty trouble, and though I've so far parried them with the best form, yet I foresee clearly that my position here is not tenable for long.'

+**Early November** (Clark) Mensdorff sent Count Wimpffen to London to talk to Russell privately and bring a closer entente.
 Wimpffen reported that 'the bonds which unite England and France are stronger than ever', the path to London lies through Paris.
 (This is odd as the FO was not pro-French and Clarendon was friendly to Austria.
 Clark seems to get the dates of Russell/Clarendon taking over wrong.)

-November Count Malaguzzi, a private citizen, mooted in Vienna the idea of a deal: Austria sells Venetia, a royal marriage, official recognition of Italy.
+**November** Count Malaguzzi, a private citizen, mooted in Vienna the idea of a deal: Austria sells Venetia, a royal marriage, official recognition of Italy.
 The military hated it.
 Mensdorff and others thought that Italy would not be properly unifiable — they looked forward to Napoleon's death and taking revenge (cf. 3/8 Bloomfield report).
 Belcredi and others hated the idea of doing a deal with 'revolution'.
 FJ thought selling against his 'honour', wife agreed.
 Discussions went nowhere again.
 Other ideas re an exchange of Venetia for Danubian Principalities also went nowhere.
 Bismarck leaked what he heard of such discussions to Russia to discredit Austria.

-2 November (WAF) Bismarck returned from his holiday through Paris on 2nd.
+**2 November** (WAF) Bismarck returned from his holiday through Paris on 2nd.
 Spoke to Benedetti who had not been invited to Biarritz, unlike Goltz.
 Benedetti visited him at Hotel du Douvres but it seems little was said.
 Bismarck spoke to Napoleon and Drouyn.
 Little trace of these discussions too but they added little to Biarritz according to Bismarck.
 Benedetti left on the morning of Monday 6 November to be in Berlin before Bismarck but an accident disturbed his visit and he ended up with Bismarck and his family on the train which arrived in Berlin on 7th.

 Pottinger: Bismarck and Napoleon talked on 3rd, Napoleon said an alliance with Austria was 'an impossibility'.
 Sudden agricultural problems influenced French opinion towards army cuts in autumn 1865, though the cuts were very minor.
-(This is unmentioned in other books I've read but if Napoleon was thinking 'the public wants a quiet life' autumn 1865-spring 1866, then it's important.)
-10 November Hohenthal-Beust: 'At the French embassy [in Berlin, Bismarck's] sojourn in Paris is summarised with the words: “They have been very polite to Count Bismarck.
+(This is unmentioned in other books I've read but _if Napoleon was thinking 'the public wants a quiet life' autumn 1865-spring 1866, then it's important_.)

+**10 November** Hohenthal-Beust: 'At the French embassy [in Berlin, Bismarck's] sojourn in Paris is summarised with the words: “They have been very polite to Count Bismarck.
 They played games with him, but he has brought nothing back, and the bad impression of the Gastein convention has not been swept away at all.”'

-23 November For the first time since Gastein, the Kreuzzeitung attacked Austria and threatened war.
+**23 November** For the first time since Gastein, the Kreuzzeitung attacked Austria and threatened war.
 Bismarck also leaked a conversation with Chotek, and admitted it to Chotek, justifying his behaviour as a response to the virulence of the Austrian press.
-He told Chotek: 'There cannot exist between Austria and Prussia a half-relationship.
-Either sincere alliance or war to the knife' (report 20/11).
+He told Chotek: **'There cannot exist between Austria and Prussia a half-relationship.
+Either sincere alliance or war to the knife'** (report 20/11).
 On 27/11 Thile recorded Bismarck's instructions: keep up a steady stream of complaints in Vienna, 'exercise a slow gradual pressure against Austria without provocative or final steps' (Clark p324).

-27 November A loan to Austria was raised in Paris by French banks after help from Napoleon.
+**27 November** **A loan to Austria was raised in Paris by French banks after help from Napoleon**.
 It carried a 9% interest rate, 'a sign of the fragility of Austrian credit' (Steinberg).
 (Showalter: it was 90M florins (roughly a year's military budget) at 18% (my hunch is Showalter is wrong about 18%).
 Bismarck offered to buy the duchies in November for 60M florins.)

-Carr: 1848-1866 Austrian national debt tripled and by now was x5 national income.
+**Carr: 1848-1866 Austrian national debt tripled and by now was x5 national income.**

 Clark: FJ could not raise a loan from the Viennese Baron Rothschild except on conditions FJ would not accept.
-The French deal was a 'staggeringly high' price and within months the finance minister

-was panicking again.
+The French deal was a 'staggeringly high' price and within months the finance minister was panicking again.
 But the political effect of help from France and pro-Austrian press in Paris was considerable.

 Pottinger: first the Vienna branch of the Rothschilds demanded terms that were too tough, then an attempt to sell bonds to the public failed, then the English Rothschilds refused despite urging from Russell, then the Paris Rothschilds demanded too much.
 After last minute difficulties they raised the cash from the Habers: 90M gulden for 37 years, but Austria only received only 61.25 gulden per 100.
 Drouyn was asked to approve it around mid-November so it could be listed on the Paris bourse.
 The Finance Ministry was under pressure itself but after a Council of Ministers meeting on 17/11 Napoleon decided to support it.
 The subscription opened on 27th.
 Both sides made clear they were thinking of the implications for friendly relations.
 While its economic value was low it was seen as a success for Vienna and a problem for Bismarck.